-Gamification is used to improve learner motivation and engagement and has proven to be effective at this job.
+Gamification in eLearning is used to improve learner motivation and engagement and has proven to be effective.

 - Geographical Coverage.
 A certain gateway may or may not work in any given country or territory.
 If you operate in the United States or European Union and want to accept payments from these regions, there are more options available.
 Fewer, if you are in smaller countries.
 This also includes support for transfers in different currencies: almost any processor works with US dollars and Euros, while support for less popular money (e.g. Egyptian pound) is harder to find.